dliulabs/cs-uniicode/README.md

 Parsing the Core & App Properties of an Excel Workbook

-## Lab 03: Paring Excel using OpenXml DOM approach
+## Lab 03: Parsing Excel using OpenXml DOM approach

 ## Lab 04: Parsing Excel using OpenXml SAX approach